Set Up a Construction Business in Vietnam: The Complete Guide

 Read more on mergers and acquisitions in Vietnam.

-If you aim to engage in the construction business in Vietnam on a larger scale, the third option is to set up a wholly foreign-owned construction company in Vietnam to provide:
+If you aim to engage in the construction business in Vietnam on a larger scale, the third option is to set up a foreign-owned construction company in Vietnam that delivers:

 - general construction works for buildings and civil engineering

 - design activities (such as architectural design)